Futurach0000/Futurach0000/README.md

 - 👋 Hi, I’m Rachid
-- 👀 I’m interested in cheat codes that only work on Dolphin Emulator
+- 👀 I’m interested in cheat codes that only work on Dolphin Emulator, but it won't work
-- 🌱 I’m currently learning how to obtain some cheat codes that only work on Dolphin Emulator
+- 🌱 I’m currently learning how to obtain some cheat codes that only work on Dolphin Emulator, but it won't work
-- 💞️ I’m looking to collaborate on cheat codes that only work on Dolphin Emulator
+- 💞️ I’m looking to collaborate on cheat codes that only work on Dolphin Emulator, but it won't work
-- 📫 How to send me with cheat codes that only work on Dolphin Emulator
+- 📫 How to send me with cheat codes that only work on Dolphin Emulator, but it won't work
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 <!---